 Rising 1st Grade

-Playing with Words – full, accepting applications for waiting list
+Playing with Words – available

 Are you a teller of stories and jokes?
 Do you coin new phrases?
 Are you a fan of riddles and rhymes?
 If so, then you, my friend, like to play with words!
 In this class we’ll explore how authors use words and phrases to capture their readers through laughter and complex thought.
 Great authors can recognize literary strategies of others, so we will learn to identify special literary devices such as similes, metaphors, symbols, and personification as we read many well-known works.
 We will also investigate how literary tools, used for centuries, help writers better communicate their ideas.
 We will not keep our new knowledge hidden–come ready to experiment with figurative language and wordplay.
 A picture may be worth a thousand words, but a thousand words can paint a pretty awesome picture.

-Survive and Thrive – full, accepting applications for waiting list
+Survive and Thrive – available

 In this course, we will investigate the ways that animals survive and thrive on our planet.
 Have you ever wondered how animals can sense when danger is near?
 Are you curious about why groups of birds sometimes fly in formation?
 Do you ponder how some animals can survive in the blistering heat of the desert or in the coldest months of winter?
 If so, you are already thinking like an animal scientist!
 Together we will learn about the characteristics that make animal species different and examine the unique habitats that different animals call home.
 You will also study characteristics of living things by studying life requirements and life cycles through observations of your very own mealworm!
 You will then take on the role of scientist and animal advocate as we try to tackle serious questions related to environmental preservation and animal protection.
 If you love animals and enjoy science, then you will certainly thrive in this class!